 This braided t-shirt chew toy from Bark Post is easy to make.
 The soft chewing material eases your puppy’s gums.
 If you use gently worn t-shirts that still have your scent, your puppy can be comforted from separation anxiety as well.

-7. Tennis Ball Muffin Tin From She Knows
+7. Tennis Ball Muffin Tin From Cheerful Hound

-For this simple brain teaser created by She Knows, place one small treat in each or some of the muffin cups and cover each of the muffin cups with a tennis ball.
+For this simple brain teaser created by Cheerful Hound, place one small treat in each or some of the muffin cups and cover each of the muffin cups with a tennis ball.
 Your dog will need to figure out how to remove the tennis ball and get to the treats.

 8. Water Bottle Chew and Toss Toy From Ammo the Dachshund